ojkelly/paranoidmode.com/pgp/subkeys.md

 ## Why we use them

 They're much easier to use than using your root key pair all the time.
 If you didn't have sub-keys every time you wanted to use your root key pair you would need:
- - to boot your secure airgapped computer
+ - to boot your secure air-gapped computer
  - transfer the information to be encrypted
  - unlock your private key
  - decrypt or sign the information